GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_dataset.rst

 * Arcs, for both the science and the standard observations.
 * A spectrophotometric standard.

-Here is the files breakdown.
+Here is the breakdown of the files.
 All the files are included in the tutorial data package.
 They can also be downloaded from the Gemini Observatory Archive (GOA).

 +---------------------+---------------------------------------------+